epsolute/path-oram/README.md

 	- `Redis` (using external Redis server and [C++ client](https://github.com/sewenew/redis-plus-plus), supports batch read/write)
 	- `Aerospike` (using external Aerospike server and [official C client](https://www.aerospike.com/docs/client/c/), supports batch read, no batch write)
 - position map can be either in-memory, or using another PathORAM, thus enabling arbitrary-level recursive PathORAM
+- an optimization for multiple requests at a time (mixed get and put)
 - PRG and encryption are done with OpenSSL, encryption is AES-CBC-256, random IV every time
 - the solution is tested, the coverage is 100%
 - the solution is benchmarked